- Telecom Billing Tutorial

 Most of the operators provide two options to their customers, to go for a postpaid or a prepaid connection.
-A postpaid as well as a prepaid connection has its advantages and disadvantages.
+A Postpaid as well as prepaid connections have their own advantages and disadvantages.

 Usually, an operator will have 70%-80% customer base comprising of pre-paid customers and rest of the customer base will come from post-paid side.
 For an operator, it is always good to have more post-paid customers.

 You might be willing to know about the differences between the two types of customers, services and systems.
-Let me list down few major differences between the two:
+Let us list down a few major differences between the two −

 Service Offerings − Post-paid billing systems provide more flexibilities in comparison of real time charging systems.
 For example, real time charging system is not flexible to maintain a complex business customers' hierarchy, where as a post-paid billing system can handle a customer hierarchy up to N level.